pgrunde/points/README.md

 While there is plenty of fun to be had only using the standard library's functions, it is much more enjoyable to write your own.
 Right now we've 'hard coded' the number of players into our program to always be 5 because we set `count` to that value.
 Instead, let us create a function which [returns](https://golang.org/ref/spec#Return_statements) the number of players in our game after prompting the user for a number.

 Fundamentally [functions](https://golang.org/ref/spec#Function_types) take inputs, and produce outputs.
 Writing them begins with the keyword `func`, a name, a set of optional arguments (the inputs to our function), and a set of optional return values (the outputs of our function) followed by the body of the function.
-For now, we'll write our function to take no arguments and return 5, so our program will funciton the same:
+For now, we'll write our function to take no arguments and return 5, so our program will function the same:
 ```
 package main